aiven/aiven-docs/docs/products/kafka/get-started.md

    terraform apply --auto-approve
    ```

-1. Store the Terraform outputs in environment variables to use them for
+1. Store the Terraform outputs in environment variables to use them when
    [connecting](#connect-and-produceconsume-messages):

     ```bash